cometaj2/huckle/README.rst

 huckle cli install \<url>

     This attempts to auto create and configure a CLI name if provided with the root URL of an HCLI API.
-    If successful, the CLI can be invoked by name, after restarting the terminal.
+    If successful, the CLI can be invoked by name, after restarting the terminal. huckle attempts to update the PATH under .bash_profile and .bashrc to account for login and non-login terminal use.

     Note that an existing configuration file is left alone if the command is run multiple times for the same CLI.